 The Agricultural Society of NSW was not the first such society in Australia.
 It was preceded by the Van Diemen’s Land Agricultural Society, which was formed in Hobart Town on 1 January, 1822.
 Both fledgling colonies sought to promote interest in agriculture and animal husbandry.

 The first exhibition was held in October 1822 at Parramatta and was called the Parramatta Fair.
 It seems the first recorded prize was a silver quart tankard awarded to a free settler named Jonas Bradley, for 1 cwt. of tobacco.
-The 1824 fair included classes for Australian Merino sheep, colonial breed bulls, heifers, stallions, boars, sows, and teams of horses and bullocks as well as for the best colonial cheese, tobacco, and beer.
+The 1824 fair included classes for Australian Merino sheep, colonial bred bulls, heifers, stallions, boars, sows, and teams of horses and bullocks as well as for tobacco and beer.

 From 1834 to 1857, drought and challenging economic conditions caused the Society and its exhibitions to lapse, but it re-formed in 1857 as the Cumberland Agricultural Society and two years’ later was renamed the Agricultural Society of NSW.